Adepts-Of-0xCC/blog/_posts/lsass-physical-memory/2021-05-08-physical-graffiti-lsass.md

 1. Can translate virtual addresses to physical
 2. Got the location of the LsaSrv.dll module inside the lsass process memory

-# Stray Mimikatz Strut sings Runnaway Boys
+# Stray Mimikatz sings Runnaway Boys

 This time we are only interested in retrieving NTLM Hashes, so we are going to implement something like the `sekurlsa::msv` from Mimikatz as PoC (once we have located the process memory, and its modules, it is trivial to imitate any functionatility from Mimikatz so I picked the quickier to implement as PoC).